Happyyguyy/KCG-grade-fetching-system/README.md

 __Note:__ doesn't include signin token due to security

-__Also Note:__ heavily considering abandoning the python backend and reconfiguring for a complete cloud based solution (ie. cloud database with google sheets, or a cloud non-sql database by means of google firebase)
+__Also Note:__ heavily considering abandoning the local sqlite3 database and reconfiguring for a complete cloud-based solution (ie. cloud database with google sheets, or a cloud non-sql database by means of google firebase)

 ### Quick Rundown of modules and methods:
     spreadsheets: